solo-io/envoy-operator/README.md

 EOF
 ```

-# How it works?
+# How does it work?
-The operator transforms the envoy spec defined [here](pkg/apis/envoy/v1alpha1/types.go) to a deployment
+The operator transforms the Envoy spec defined [here](pkg/apis/envoy/v1alpha1/types.go) to a deployment
-and a configmap that contains envoy's static config file.
+and a configmap that contains Envoy's static config file.

 Note that some of the parameters are templates. these templates can be filled with the kube downward api.
 Example: